NoahLobbe/StryperBot/README.md

 - [ ] Catch legitimate non-youtube links when validating
 - [x] add a slash command to print song and template entries from database
 - [ ] add the Dave feature; bot responds to Stryper Saturday Enactor
-- [ ] Add a verbose output channel so that i don't always have to figure out a way to watch the program terminal output on Lance's server.
-Should ask him...
+- [ ] ~~Add a verbose output channel so that i don't always have to figure out a way to watch the program terminal output on Lance's server.~~ Should ask him...Going to use logging instead
 - [x] Add logging